videosdk-live/videosdk-rtc-flutter-sdk-example/README.md

 **1. Create or join Meeting**

 - `join_screen.dart`: It shows the user with the option to create or join a meeting and to initiate webcam and mic status.

-It includes the API calss to craete and validate a meeting.
+  - `api.dart` : It incldes all the API calls for create and validate meeting.

   - `meeting_details.dart`: This widget allows user to enter the meetingId and name for the meeting.

-  - It will show following if `Join Meeting` is clicked
+  - If `Join Meeting` is clicked, it will show following:

     - `EditText for ParticipantName` - This edit text will contain name of the participant.
     - `EditText for MeetingId` - This edit text will contain the meeting Id that you want to join.
     - `Join Meeting Button` - This button will call api for join meeting with meetingId that you

-  - It will show following if `Create Meeting` is clicked
+  - If `Create Meeting` is clicked, it will show following:
     - `EditText for ParticipantName` - This edit text will contain name of the participant.
     - `Join Meeting Button` - This button will call api for join meeting with meetingId that you